 By Paul Smith, Co-founder & CEO //

 But our Alumni have often found that once they achieve this initial goal, there are new challenges to deal with.
-So, I’ve compiled the three most common challenges most new directors are most likely to encounter, as well as how to best overcome them in order to make the transition from board amateur to board influencer.
+So, I’ve compiled the three most common challenges most new directors are most likely to encounter, as well as how to overcome them in order to make the transition from board amateur to board influencer.

-#1 – Figuring out exactly which skills you’ll need
+Challenge #1: Figuring out exactly which skills you’ll need

-One of the most common questions we find new directors asking is what kind of skills will I actually need?
+One of the most common questions we find new directors asking is “What kind of skills will I actually need?”.
 This stems from the common belief that before you can join a board, you must have maximised all your skills already, which simply isn’t true.
 You don’t need to be at your professional peak to be a great board director; in fact, many effective directors are at the beginning of their career (meet Parrys Raines, in her early twenties and already an influential board member).

 As a new director, you aren’t required to have an extensive list of skills and specialist achievements.
 Often, all you need is an open mind and an eagerness to learn.